nesl/WorkoutRecorder/README.md

 # WorkoutRecorder
-Sensor data recorder for workout tracking
+Sensor data recorder for workout tracking on wearable devices